eduardolucioac/show-sensors/README.md

 ### Install required utilities

-Install the "wmctrl" and "xdotool" utilities.
+Install the "lm_sensors", "wmctrl" and "xdotool" utilities.

+**NOTE:** After installing "lm_sensors" on your system, run the command `sudo sensors-detect` to determine which kernel modules you need to load to use "lm_sensors" most effectively.
+It is generally safe and recommended to accept the default answers to all questions, unless you know what you're doing.

 ### Disable "Remember window size"